 Conclusion

 The Covid-19 pandemic catalyzed the coverage of RPM services since people needed to access care remotely.
 Codes for CMS remote patient monitoring were a necessary first step toward the wider adoption of remote care services.
-Provides aiming to offer them must be mindful of their patient population before launching.
+Providers aiming to offer them must be mindful of their patient population before launching.
 With increasing investments in RPM technology, we can expect more and more providers to be able to step up and offer these services.

 Reference :